Vito Lopez

-Vito Joseph Lopez (June 5, 1941 – November 9, 2015) was an American politician from New York.
-He was a member of the New York State Assembly, and chairman of the Democratic Party of Kings County.
+Vito Joseph Lopez (June 5, 1941 – November 9, 2015) was an American politician from Brooklyn, New York.
+He was a member of the New York State Assembly and served as chairman of the Democratic Party of Kings County.
+Lopez represented District 53 in the Assembly from 1985 to 2013.
+He resigned from the Assembly on May 20, 2013 after having been censured for sexually harassing members of his staff.
+Lopez was later fined $330,000 for sexual harassment by the Legislative Ethics Commission.

-Personal life
+Early life and education

-Vito Lopez was born on June 5, 1941, in Bensonhurst, Brooklyn, of an Italian American family; his last name Lopez derives from his grandfather, who was a native of Spain.
-He graduated from Brooklyn's James Madison High School, and received a BS in Business Administration from Long Island University (1964), and a Master of Social Work from Yeshiva University (1970), where he was trained in the community organizing program.
-Lopez had two children by his former wife, Joan.
+Vito Lopez was born on June 5, 1941 in Bensonhurst, Brooklyn to an Italian American family.
+His last name was derived from his grandfather, who was a native of Spain.
+Lopez graduated from Brooklyn's James Madison High School, and received a BS in Business Administration from Long Island University (1964), and a Master of Social Work from Yeshiva University (1970), where he was trained in the community organizing program.

-Lopez was diagnosed with leukemia in 1993, and in 2010 was treated for a recurrence of cancer.
-He died on November 9, 2015, at Sloan Kettering Memorial Hospital at the age of 74.